-- Gather within learning groups - Adequate space must be available to prevent crowding. - Staff meetings, in-service and professional development activities, and other staff-only gatherings will be held virtually whenever possible. - o If meeting in-person, must physically distance (2m) for face-to-face interactions. - o If cannot physically distance and barrier not present, wear masks. - Number of participants and length of gathering must be minimized.
+- Gather within learning groups - o Adequate space must be available to prevent crowding. - Staff meetings, in-service and professional development activities, and other staff-only gatherings will be held virtually whenever possible. - o If meeting in-person, must physically distance (2m) for face-to-face interactions. - o If barriers between participants are not present, participants must wear masks. - Number of participants and length of gathering must be minimized.